rkitover/windows-dev-guide/README.md

 [above](#configure-the-terminal) works correctly with neovim but not regular vim.
 For older versions of Terminal or to get transparency in regular vim, use the autohotkey method described here.
-You can install autohotkey from winget using the id `AutoHotkey.AutoHotkey`.
+You can install autohotkey from WinGet using the id `AutoHotkey.AutoHotkey`.

 This is the autohotkey script: